dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR11.md

 ## 记忆时间

+## 目录

+0601 A First Set of Refactorings

 ## 0601.
 A First Set of Refactorings

 I’m starting the catalog with a set of refactorings that I consider the most useful to learn Tutorials first.